NessJade96/Book-Search-Engine-GraphQL-MERN/README.md

 ## Description:

-Given starter code of a fully functioning Google Books API search engine built with a RESTful API, and refactor it to be a GraphQL API built with Apollo Server.
+I was given starter code of a fully functioning Google Books API search engine built with a RESTful API, and I successfully refactored it to be a GraphQL API built with Apollo Server.
 The app was built using the MERN stack with a React front end, MongoDB database, and Node.js/Express.js server and API.
-It's already set up to allow users to save book searches to the back end.

 ## User Setup: